Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Exposed some diffculty settings regarding population census (the "doom meter").
     * You can reduce (or completely disable) the death rate of havens caused by starvation
     * By default the values are equivalent to vanilla's settings
+* Fresh recruits at havens will spawn every 3 days (Vanilla: 7)

 #### Facilities
 * Medical bays and vehicle bays have their base healing/repair rate doubled.